Randall Abrahams

 In February 2022, the producers of Idols South Africa released a statement saying that Abrahams would not return as a judge.

-In May 2022, Abrahams was appointed as the chief executive officer of Primedia Broadcasting.
+In May 2022, Abrahams was appointed as the chief executive officer of Primedia Broadcasting, but resigned in August 2023 to take up a new position as a group executive for digital solutions at Telkom South Africa.

 Abrahams also served as a managing director for the Universal Music Group in South Africa.